diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 but it is a best-effort kind of thing, and it does not bring back parallelism.

-Anyway, the ability to handle irregular arrays is clearly crucial to the general goal of handling irregular nested parallelism.
+Anyway, the ability to handle irregular arrays is clearly crucial to the general goal of handling nonuniform nested parallelism.
 The solution is to figure out a representation of irregular arrays as flat (one-dimensional arrays), which still allow the parallel execution of the operations we need.
 The central building block is an encoding of a two-dimensional irregular array as a *data vector* and